openstreetmap/id-tagging-schema/MAINTENANCE.md

 Github shows a `(Member)` label next to users with full access to this repository and the organisation.

-### Contributor Role
+### Co-Maintainer Role

 - [Kyle](https://github.com/k-yle) contributes to this project as a volunteer.
 - [Tobias](https://github.com/tordans) contributes to this project as a volunteer.

-The contributor role includes:
+The co-maintainer role includes:
 - Reviewing PRs.
 - Merging "clear-cut" PRs.